The metal-insulator transition in disordered solids: How theoretical prejudices influence its characterization. A critical review of analyses of experimental data: Character of the MIT in GeSb Te

+Hence, together, Refs.\ \onlinecite{Sie.etal.11} and \onlinecite{Vol.etal.15} form a prime example of the decisive influence of the MIT criterion used on the character of the MIT derived.
+However, not mentioning the reinterpretation of their previous data in Ref.\ \onlinecite{Moe.13}, although citing that source, the authors of Ref.\ \onlinecite{Vol.etal.15} implicitly ascribe their altering the MIT characterization which they had concluded in Ref.\ \onlinecite{Sie.etal.11} only to the focus on the lowest $T$ decade.
+This way, they hide the interpretation ambiguity from the reader.

+Nevertheless, the $\sigma = a + b \, T^{1/2}$ approximations are not perfect.
+The authors of Ref.\ \onlinecite{Vol.etal.15} point to the weak curvature of their $\sigma$ versus $T^{1/2}$ plots limiting the applicability range of the augmented power law; they mention similar findings for the alternative exponent $1/3$.
+This feature is not specific to the lowest $T$ decade of their study, which was not taken into consideration in Ref.\ \onlinecite{Sie.etal.11}, and thus also not in the above examination of that work.
+One can already note it carefully inspecting the curve for $T_{\rm ann} = 225\ {\rm ^oC}$ in our Figure \ref{AA_fig}.
+A detailed investigation of such weak deviations will be presented for the example of crystalline Si:P in Subsection 4.2.

-To gain more detailed information on this controversial issue, we now turn to the study of the $T$ dependence of the logarithmic derivative $w$, defined by Eq.\ (\ref{logderiv}) above.
-Figure \ref{w_fig} shows $w(T)$ for the four samples already considered in Fig.\ \ref{AA_fig}.
+To gain additional information for the controversial classification of the $\sigma(T)$ data from Ref.\ \onlinecite{Sie.etal.11}, we now study the $T$ dependence of the logarithmic derivative $w$, defined by Eq.\ (\ref{logderiv}) above.
+Figure \ref{w_fig} shows $w(T)$ for the four samples already considered in Figure \ref{AA_fig}.
 It compares results obtained by direct numerical differentiation of the experimental data with functions derived from analytic differentiations of various fits to the experimental $\sigma(T)$.

-The directly calculated $w(T)$ points were obtained from linear regression within a $\ln \sigma$ window sliding along the $\ln T (\ln \sigma)$ curves. -- Numerically calculating $1 / w = \mbox{d} \ln T / \mbox{d} \ln \sigma$ instead of $w$ is advantageous with respect to finding a window width which is almost optimal simultaneously at low and high $T$. -- In this procedure, the respective value of the slope is related to that $\ln \sigma$ value where the truncation error is particularly small, that means, where it is only of second order in the window width; for a detailed explanation see Appendix C. This width was chosen as small as possible, but so large that digitalization effects and noise are of negligible influence: The values 0.30, 0.15, 0.15, and 0.10 were used for $T_{\rm ann} = 150$, 175, 200, and $225\ {\rm ^oC}$, respectively.
-To guarantee that the width of the related $T$ interval does not fall below 1.75~K, the $\ln \sigma$ window was correspondingly expanded if necessary.
+The numerically calculated $w(T)$ points were obtained from the $\ln T (\ln \sigma)$ relations as follows: Sliding a $\ln \sigma$ window along the curve, we calculated the slope by means of linear regression.
+In this procedure, we related the respective value of the slope to that $\ln \sigma$ value where the truncation error is particularly small, that means, where it is only of second order in the width of the $\ln \sigma$ window; for a detailed explanation see Appendix C. To determine the corresponding value of $\ln T$, we used linear regression.
+In the present case, numerically calculating $1 / w = \mbox{d} \ln T / \mbox{d} \ln \sigma$ instead of $w$ was advantageous with respect to finding a window width which is almost optimal simultaneously at low and high $T$.
+This width was chosen as small as possible, but so large that digitization effects and random errors are of negligible influence.
+The values 0.30, 0.15, 0.15, and 0.10 were used for $T_{\rm ann} = 150$, 175, 200, and $225\ {\rm ^oC}$, respectively.
+To ensure that the width of the related $T$ interval does not fall below 1.75~K, the $\ln \sigma$ window was correspondingly expanded if necessary.